 Fumiya

 I love the emotional depth of Jack o' Frost.
-This sophisticated BL series has created a layered tapestry of vivid feelings in just two short episodes.
+This sophisticated BL series has created many layers of vivid feelings in just two short episodes.
 Put yourself in Fumiya's shoes and imagine the complexity of his turmoil.
 First of all, he suffers from guilt.
 Fumiya initiated the breakup, causing his ex so much distress that he injured himself.
 "Because I said that to Ritsu…" He blames himself for this severe accident.
 Fumiya must carry the burden of hurting his ex, both physically and emotionally.

 Second of all, he is in agony.
 Fumiya came out of a fresh breakup.
 Ending a long-term relationship is a traumatic experience for anyone.
 Typically, he should have the time and space to distance himself from his ex.
 It's part of the healing process.
 Yet, Fumiya never gets that opportunity.
 He becomes Ritsu's primary caretaker, and they continue living together in the same apartment.
 On the one hand, Fumiya grieves about losing a boyfriend.
 On the other hand, he can't separate himself from his old romance.
 Their blurred boundaries must be very confusing for him.